 Over the internet, you will find that tube is a circular structural member and the confusion start from here.
 In oil and gas industries, tubes are not just used as a structural part but also used in the heat exchanger and fired heater for a process application.
 Let’s check the difference.
 The first difference is how the size is defined for the pipe and tube.

 American code & Standard related to oil & gas such as ASME B31.3 Process Piping code & ASME section IX Pressure vessel design code use the term NPS – Nominal Pipe Size to define the diameter of the pipe.

 Whereas in the case of Tube, tube size is defined infix number either in mm or inches.

-Pipe thickness is specified in schedule number whereas tube thickness is specified in fix number either in mm or in inches.
+Pipe thickness is specified in schedule number whereas tube thickness is specified in fix number either in mm or inches.

-Few other things that you have to know is that up to 12” NPS pipe, outside diameter is more than 12” and above 12”, it is same as pipe size.
+Few other things you have to know is that up to 12” NPS pipe outside diameter of the pipe is more than 12” and above 12”, it is same as pipe size.
 Whereas for the tube outside diameter is always equal to the size of the tube.
 The 2nd thing that you have to keep in mind is that outside diameter of both pipe & tube is standardized so whenever thickness change inside diameter will change.